aomlomics/tourmaline/README.md

 ## Step 6.
 Quality control

 After completing processing and core analyses, determine if the results make sense.
-Ask:
+Ask yourself:

 * How many sequences did I start with, and how many are left after denoising?
 * Are the representative sequences of similar length or of very different lengths?